Why Should Remodelers Care?

 Old-school contractors like me have had a lot coming at them the last 10 years.
 These new “design approaches” challenge us to re-think the way we have always done things and how advise our clients.
 No one really likes change so we tend to push back.
 After all, in our heads we are “experts”.
 We haveexperience designing, specifying and executing the construction of our renovation ideas.
 This article will encourage you to embrace these new ideas, continue learning and take your remodeling expertise from “good” to “GREAT!”.

 Don’t panic.
 There is good news for remodelers.
 The first good thing to know is that, because of the needs of your clients, you are already doing a lot of things right, and have been for years.
-For example, you probably already know that installing wider doorways, attractive grab bars, and increased lighting for clients who are seniors really works for them.
+For example, you probably already know that installing wider doorways and attractive grab bars for clients who are seniors really works for them.
 That’s good aging-in-place and universal design.
 You have undoubtedly been putting in energy efficient A/C systems and double pane windows in every job for years before your new construction counterparts did so.These are now considered “green building” ideas.

 This article aspires to give you some new universal design ideas to incorporate into your projects and give some feel for why this is the best way for you to design and build.